- Application Infrastructure & Middleware - Middleware, SDKs & Libraries

-EDF wanted to serve its business and residential customers better by improving the response time to rising energy demands.
-To achieve this, the company needed to provide its employees with the right tools for improved productivity, better collaboration, and an enhanced IT experience at a reduced cost to serve.
-However, the company’s highly customized service management system with largely manual processes and limited potential for automation made it difficult to predict or prevent system failures and provide an overall resilient service
+EDF is a company that wanted to serve its business and residential customers better by improving the response time to rising energy demands.
+They needed to provide their employees with the right tools for improved productivity, better collaboration, and an enhanced IT experience at a reduced cost to serve.

 Case Study missing?